-Planning UFT One Support for Your Toolkit
+Planning Support for Your Toolkit

 The first step is determining general information related to your custom toolkit, after which you define the specific information related to each control you want to support.